-This light remains on until all the side doors and back door are completely closed.
+This light remains on until all the doors are completely closed.

 (h) SRS Airbag Warning Light

 This light will come on when the ignition key is turned to the "ACC" or "ON" position.
 After about 6 seconds, the light will go off.
 This means the airbag system is operating properly.